craigfrancis/wdoc/readme.md

 - Works on the assumption that you want multi-paged content, for example, most e-readers (on a large screen) will present the document with 2 pages, resembling a book layout.
 - Requires a [Table of Contents](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-nav-def-types-toc).
 - Requires a special program to package up the document (e.g. the [IDPF Java program](https://github.com/IDPF/epub3-samples)).
-- Contains a fair amount of meta data (e.g. a list of all the XHTML documents in the OPF `<manifest>` and `<spine>`), which is extra work for developers to maintain for little to no value in some types of documents.
+- Contains a fair amount of meta data (e.g. a list of all the XHTML documents in the OPF `<manifest>` and `<spine>`), which is extra work for developers to maintain, for little to no value in some types of documents.
 - It can allow [remote content](http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-resource-locations), which is not appropriate for the documents listed above.

 And finally **PWP**, which is related to **EPUB**: